grounded042/hike_map/README.md

 ## getting started
 - `npm install`
+- Set your Mapbox token in the environment variable `MAPBOX_TOKEN`
 - `npm start`
 - navigate to [http://localhost:5672/](http://localhost:5672/) to see an example from a trip I took to Zion National Park.